List of characters in the Mahabharata: Ila

-Ila or Ilā was a character from Mahabharata who could change his/her gender.
-As a woman, she married Budha, son of Chandra, and had a son named Pururavas.
-Pururavas's descendants founded the lunar dynasty.

 Indra

 In the epic, Indra appears numerous times.
 He is son of Kashyapa and Aditi.
 He is the spiritual father of Arjuna.
 He was the reason for the separation of Urvashi and Pururavas.
 During his temporary absence, Nahusha took his place as the king.
 He is called by Kunti after Dharmaraj and Vayu.
 Later in the epic, he is shown protecting Takshaka's forest from Arjuna.
 The Pandavas named their capital, Indraprastha, after him.
 During the exile of Pandavas, Arjuna came to meet him.
 During the Kurukshetra war, he took the indestructible armor and earrings from Karna and gave him a powerful weapon.
 These were some of his appearances in the epic.